Dental Basics: What Are Wisdom Teeth?

 Do You Have Wisdom Teeth?

-To know if you have wisdom teeth, get it checked by your dentist for proper diagnosis and treatment.
+To know if you have wisdom teeth, get them checked by your dentist for proper diagnosis and treatment.
 Sometimes, they might ask you to take an X-ray to periodically evaluate the presence and alignment of the wisdom teeth.

-It is also important to note that extraction is relatively easier among young people who have just developed wisdom teeth, as they are not fully grown and the bone is less dense.
+It is also important to note that extraction is relatively easier among young people who have just developed wisdom teeth, as they are not fully grown, and the bone is less dense.
 On the other hand, the extraction process can be more complicated, and recovery may take longer for older adults.

-First Signs of Wisdom Teeth Growth
+Signs of Wisdom Teeth Growth

 There are a few signs and symptoms that could indicate the growth of wisdom teeth :

-White flecks behind your last molars, which are likely the tops of your new/ wisdom teeth erupting through your gums.
+• White flecks behind your last molars, which are likely the tops of your new/ wisdom teeth erupting through your gums.

 If you feel you are experiencing the first signs of wisdom teeth development along with pain or discomfort, consult your dentist to get them checked.